kennycrosby/kenny-c-pdp/README.md

 ### Personal Analysis

-I am personally happy with where I am in my life at the moment.
+Personally, I am very satisfied with where my life stands at this moment.
 I am happy with my family, and I am happy with my work.
-Work has consistently kept up the challenges.
+Work has consistently challenged me and has not felt stale or stangnant.
+I am focused and driven when tasks need to be completed both on the job and at home.
 In order to keep myself current, I have been able to push myself to learn more and tackle new problems that I previously did not know how to solve.
 Expanding knowledge of front end development and development tools has been a weekly goal where I try to consume a few articles and learn something new.

 ### Long term goals (5 - 10 years)